chimera-linux/cports/Packaging.md

 anywhere.
 If the version contains anything that is not a number, it is skipped.

 Eligible files are scanned for `SONAME` information.
-If they do noz provide a `SONAME`, the shared library file name itself is used in its place, and `0` is used as a version.
-Otherwise, the version number part of the file name is used as the version.
-So for example, a `SONAME`-less `libfoo.so` will make a `so:libfoo.so=0` while a `libfoo.so.1.2.3` with `libfoo.so.1` `SONAME` will make a `so:libfoo.so.1=1.2.3`.
-This information is saved, and things can depend on it then.
+If they do not provide one, the library is skipped.
+If they provide an unversioned `SONAME` (i.e. one that ends with `.so`) they are skipped when not directly in `/usr/lib`.
+The filename is scanned for version.
+For example, `libfoo.so.1.2.3` with `SONAME` `libfoo.so.1` will provide a `so:libfoo.so.1=1.2.3`.
+If no version is provided in the filename, `0` is used.
+If a version is found, it must validate as an `apk` version number.

 The package is then scanned for `.pc` files to be provided.
 Only two paths are considered, `usr/lib/pkgconfig` and `usr/share/pkgconfig`.
 IT is an error